SyedMuhammadHunain/syed-muhammad-hunain/README.md

 <br />

 <p align="center">
-  <i>⭐ If you like my work, consider giving a star to my repositories!</i>
+  <i>If you like my work, consider giving a star to my repositories!</i>
 </p>